Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 with variable coefficients:
    Ke(B)*B^2*f^2 + Kh(f)*B^alpha(B,f)*f + Ka(B)*B^1.5*f^1.5

-The laminations loss data was divded into two frequency ranges wherein the dependency on the frequency for the different coefficients is neglected.
+The laminations loss data was divided into two frequency ranges wherein the dependency on the frequency for the different coefficients is neglected.
 Within the two frequency ranges the coefficients for the polynomial models describing the iron loss coefficients are: